Hero Background

 A professional renovation plan is more than inspiration photos.
 It usually includes measured drawings, finish selections, lighting plans, and—when needed—structural engineering guidance for beams, wall removals, or reconfiguration.

-Design decisions also affect long-term performance: airflow, moisture protection, and energy efficiency.
-For homeowners thinking about comfort upgrades, the U.S. Department of Energy’s Energy Saver program provides practical remodeling considerations: Energy Saver — Design & Remodeling.
+For homeowners thinking about comfort upgrades, the U.S. Department of Energy provides practical guidance: Energy Saver — Design & Remodeling.

 5. Step Four: Permits, Codes & Inspection Planning